Open Redirect Attacks & Vulnerabilities: How To Avoid It

 Scenarios for Exploiting Open Redirect Vulnerabilities

-Various scenarios can be used by attackers to exploit open redirect vulnerabilities and deceive users into visiting phishing pages or malicious websites.
+Attackers can use various scenarios to exploit open redirect vulnerabilities and deceive users into visiting phishing pages or malicious websites.

-Below are some common scenarios of exploiting open redirects.
+Below are some common scenarios for exploiting open redirects.

 Phishing Attacks:

-Attackers can create a phishing email that has a link which looks legitimate like a popular service or bank site.
-In reality, the link will actually take the user to another website with intentions of stealing their login credentials and other personal details.
+Attackers can create a phishing email with a legitimate link, like a popular service or bank site.
+In reality, the link will take the user to another website to steal their login credentials and other personal details.

 Malware Distribution:

-Malicious individuals can make use of open redirect vulnerabilities to send users to malicious websites that host malware.
-Those sites may employ operating systems or browser exploits so as to have malware installed on user’s device.
+Malicious individuals can use open redirect vulnerabilities to send users to malicious websites that host malware.
+Those sites may employ operating systems or browser exploits to have malware installed on the user’s device.

 SEO Poisoning:

-Search engine results manipulation (SEO) is a technique through which attackers manipulate search engines in order to increase ranking.
+Search engine results manipulation (SEO) is a technique through which attackers manipulate search engines to increase ranking.

 Recommended: Boost SEO Visibility with Trusted SSL/TLS Certificates

-Attackers use this method by redirecting search engine crawlers towards malicious webpages which increases their rank on search result pages making more people access these harmful contents.
+Attackers use this method by redirecting search engine crawlers towards malicious web pages, which increases their rank on search result pages and allows more people to access harmful content.

 Identity Theft:

-User authentication tokens and session cookies are what attackers may get away with by exploiting open redirects.
+Attackers may get away with user authentication tokens and session cookies by exploiting open redirects.
 Impersonating the victims’ identities on valid web portals is possible when they are misdirected towards evil internet resources by this trickery.

 How to Prevent the URL Open Redirect Vulnerability?

-Prevention is better than cure, so try to avoid being falling into the trap of open redirect vulnerability with the below listed ways:
+Prevention is better than cure, so try to avoid falling into the trap of open redirect vulnerability with the below-listed ways:

 Validate and Sanitize Input:

-Make sure that any user-inputted data get validated and sanitized (for instance by checking for malicious URLs) to avert the use of such data on unsafe places.
+Make sure that any user-inputted data gets validated and sanitized (for instance, by checking for malicious URLs) to avert the use of such data in unsafe places.

 Use Whitelists:

-To maintain the white list, having URLs or URL patterns that your application can redirect are very useful.
-Use this whitelist to whitelist the following URLS that the redirects should be for.
+To maintain the white list, URLs or URL patterns your application can redirect are handy.
+Use this whitelist to whitelist the following URLs for which the redirects should be.

 Encode Output: